dearhive/MashShare/readme.txt

 It takes some time for the script to detect the sharing.
 So wait a few minutes than you see the total calculated clicks.
 Keep also in mind the caching time you defined in the admin panel.
 So when you set the plugin to 5minutes caching time.
 You have to wait at least for 5minutes until the click count is shown.

-<h4>Do i need a MashShare or sharedcount account?</h4>
+<h4>Do I need a MashShare account?</h4>
-No you don´t.
-Only when you like to see the total share count you need a free sharedyount.com account for up to 10.000 daily requests.
-For most websites this is suitable enough as MashShare make use of exensive caching so the requests to sharedount are reduced to a little.
-If you want to have more often updated share counts you can register at sharecount for a free account and than are able to use a free api key which increases your daily request limit up to 50.000 which should be fine for very large websites.
-Within the settings page of MashShare Share buttons you find the sharedcount register link.
+There is no account needed.
+All code resides on your website and there is no account or any monthly fee necessary to use MashShare.

 <h4>Does this plugin sends any personal user data to you or to Facebook, Twitter etc.?</h4>

 No, there is no personal data send to Facebook, Twitter, Google and other services.
 There is also no data which goes to MashShare that includes any IP or other data without your explicit grant.
-The big advantage of using this Mashare Share buttons is the independance in comparision to other plugins which creates steady connections to Facebook and Co.
+The big advantage of using Mashare Share buttons is the independance in comparision to other plugins which creates steady connections to Facebook and Co.
 So there is no IP based data send to the social networks or to sharedcount.

-<h4>Do i have to do manual changes in Javascript or HTML Code?</h4>
+<h4>Do I have to do manual changes in Javascript or HTML Code?</h4>
 There is no need for you to make any manual changes.
 The plugin does everything for you.
 But if you are an experienced web-developer you are free to use the php function mashsharer(); in your templates.

 <h4>Is there a shortcode for pages and posts?</h4>
 Use the shortcode [mashshare] to embed the Share Buttons in pages or posts.

-<h4>Why do i get a blank page when i try to activate or uninstall the plugin</h4>
-Most times this is a result of some php server limits.
-Check your logfiles to see which values must be increased.
-I can also assist you with such problems, but keep in mind that they are mostly not caused by this plugin.

-<h4>When i click on the Social Media share buttons, nothing happens and no popup window</h4>
-Mostly that is because you are using any third party and outdated theme which is not coded very well by the author and is not using the Wordpress API for embeding external plugin script.
-For MashSharer make sure your website source contains the script /mashsharer/assets/mashsharer.js

-So if you have no chance to update or change your theme do some hardcoding and put the following line into the head template of your theme file:
-`<script type='text/javascript' src='http://yourwebsite.com/wp-content/plugins/mashsharer/assets/mashsharer.js?ver=1.1'></script>`

-<h4>Why is Facebook only sharing the URL and not the title and description of my page?</h4>
+<h4>Why is Facebook sharing only the URL and not the title and description of my page?</h4>
-Facebook does not supports custom titles, descriptions and images in its share helper sharer.php but you can use open graph meta tags to show the desired custom formats.
-So if you theme does not suppport open graph meta tags (you see them in the html header as og: tags) use the MashShare Add-On:
-[Open Graph Social Optimization] (https://www.mashshare.net/downloads/mashshare-open-graph/)

-After installation, check with the [Facebook Open graph debugger](https://developers.facebook.com/tools/debug/) how Facebook is seeing your site and click on "fetch new data" to purge the Facebook Open Graph cache when your open graph changes are not accepted immediately.

-Read here more FAQ: [https://www.mashshare.net/faq/](https://www.mashshare.net/faq/)
+You need to enable the open graph settings or install a plugin like yoast which injects open graph tags in your site Read here more about this: http://docs.mashshare.net/article/10-facebook-is-showing-wrong-image-or-share-text

 == Official Site ==
 * https://www.mashshare.net